yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 ## Shipping amount

-You can use the `additional_data.order.shipping_amount` field to indicate the shipping amount included in the transaction total.
+Use the `additional_data.order.shipping_amount` field to specify the shipping amount included in the total transaction value.

-In the example below, a request specifies that a 270 JPY shipping amount is part of a 5,000 JPY total transaction.
-This field is for informational purposes only—the `shipping_amount` is already included in the final transaction amount and is not added separately.
+This field is for informational purposes only.
+The `shipping_amount` is already included in the final transaction amount and is not added separately.

+In the example below, a request includes a shipping amount of 270 JPY as part of a 5,000 JPY total transaction.

 ```json
 curl --request POST \